 - Pour the remaining milk into the inner pot of pressure cooker and then whisk in starter mixture.

 - Place lid on the pressure cooker.
 There is no need to seal.

 - To set the incubation time, hit yogurt function and then adjust function until the time reads 8:00 (be sure pressure is at normal and not low--if at low hit yogurt again.)

 - After the 8 hour incubation period, remove inner pot from pressure cooker.
 Cover with plastic wrap and place in refrigerator for 8 hours.

 - After refrigeration, store yogurt in glass containers for 10-14 days.

-- Fairlife milk is also ultra-filtered, which means it has more protein and less sugar, meaning it will produce a thicker yogurt than just ultra pasteurized milk.
-If you use ultra pasteurized milk, no ultra-filtered milk, you may want to strain your yogurt for super thick yogurt.
+- Fairlife milk is also ultra-filtered, which means it has more protein and less sugar, meaning it will produce a thicker yogurt than just ultra-pasteurized milk.
+If you use ultra-pasteurized milk, not ultra-filtered milk, you may want to strain your yogurt for super thick yogurt.

 This instant pot yogurt method was named “Cold Start” by Freida Loves Bread to the best of my knowledge.